Aurora-hao/HCT/README.md

 # Multi-Granularity Context Transformer for Surgical Scene Hierarchical Understanding
-The code will be released when the papre is acccepted
+The code will be released when the papre is acccepted.